ScriptRaccoon/youtube-automated-title-update/README.md

 ## Development

 To get started, ensure you have Node.js and pnpm installed.
-Then, install the dependencies with:
+Then, install the dependencies with `pnpm install`.

 -   `pnpm update:video` - Updates the video title once
 -   `pnpm auth` - Generates an access and refresh token for OAuth2